aisouard/libwebrtc/README.md

 $ git submodule update
 $ mkdir out
 $ cd out
+$ cmake ..
 ```

 Windows users will have to open the `libwebrtc.sln` located inside the current
 directory output directory and build the `ALL_BUILD` project.

-Unix users will just have to run `$ cmake ..` to generate the Makefiles, then
+Unix users will just have to run the following `make` commands.
-run the following commands.

 ```
 $ make
-$ make package
 # make install
 ```